Severe Thunderstorm Warning issued for Clinton by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Clinton by NWS

-Effective: 2021-09-07 18:15:00 EDT Expires: 2021-09-07 18:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Clinton A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM EDT FOR SOUTHEASTERN CLINTON COUNTY At 615 PM EDT, a severe thunderstorm was located near Laingsburg, moving northeast at 50 mph.
-Wind gusts of 50 to 60 mph remain possible.
+Effective: 2021-09-07 18:01:00 EDT Expires: 2021-09-07 18:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Clinton The National Weather Service in Grand Rapids has issued a * Severe Thunderstorm Warning for Southeastern Clinton County in south central Michigan * Until 630 PM EDT. * At 601 PM EDT, a severe thunderstorm was located over Edgemont Park, or near Lansing, moving east at 50 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include DeWitt...
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include DeWitt...
 Ovid...
 Bath HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0